 Table settings (Figure 5) control the colors used in the table section of the visualization.
-You can set the color for the Table Background, Table Headers Background, Table Headers Text Color, Edited Row Color, Edited Cell Color.
+You can set the color for the Table Background, Table Headers Background, Table Headers Text Color, Edited Row Color, and Edited Cell Color.
+You can enable the Striped Rows settings to choose an Odd Rows Color, an Even Rows Color and set the Row Height.

 Figure 5: Table Settings

-You can enable the Striped Rows settings to choose an Odd Rows Color, an Even Rows Color and set the Row Height.
-If you choose to show Totals in the table, you can set the Totals Label, Totals Position, Totals Background, and Totals Text Color.
+If you choose to show Totals in the table, you can select a function to Show Totals - None, Live Totals (which instantly display updated values, and can be used for all column types) and Measure Totals which will only display updated values when a writeback operation completes).
+There are settings to define a Totals Label, Totals Position, Totals Background, and Totals Text Color.
 You can also choose to enable a Column Tooltip Icon, and customize the Custom Tooltip Icon Color.

-If you choose to enable Show Header, you can use Header Settings (Figure 7) to customize the Header Title, and select the Header Height.
-In Custom Styling, you can enable Custom settings for the Background Color, Text Color.
+If you choose to enable Show Header, you can use Header Settings (Figure 8) to customize the Header Title, and select the Header Height.
+In Custom Styling, you can enable Custom settings for the Background Color and Text Color.
 You can add a Background Image and set the image Size, Vertical Alignment and Horizontal Alignment, and use a Background Gradient (a gradual shading along the header), setting a Start Color, Start Opacity, End Color, End Opacity and Angle.

 If you choose Use Image, you can enter the Image URL, set the image Vertical Alignment, Horizontal Alignment, Image Height, Image Width.
 You can also set a Font Size, Vertical Alignment, Horizontal Alignment for your header Title, and enter a Subtitle, customizing the Horizontal Alignment and the Font Size.

-In Others settings (Figure 9), you can choose to display a warning message about Browser compatibility, and enable the Non-branded load indicator setting if you'd like to hide the Vizlib logo when you perform a reload operation.
+In Others settings (Figure 10), you can choose to display a warning message about Browser compatibility, display a Data Source Warning, and enable the Non-branded load indicator setting if you'd like to hide the Vizlib logo when you perform a reload operation.